bitbi-core/bitbi.org.website/content/use.md

 +++
 weight = 30
-title = "Use RGB"
+title = "Use BTB"
 +++

 * ### Hold assets

-  Install one of the wallets supporting RGB and start using RGB assets or interact with RGB contracts.
+  Install one of the wallets supporting BTB and start using BTB assets or interact with BTB contracts.

   <a href="/content/software#wallets" class="button button-secondary">Check wallets</a>

 * ### Trade

-  Several exchanges already support RGB assets; use one of them to start trading existing assets.
+  Several exchanges already support BTB assets; use one of them to start trading existing assets.

   <a href="/content/software#exchanges" class="button button-secondary">Check exchanges</a>

 * ### Issue

-  Issuing assets, NFTs and many other standard RGB contracts doesn't require programming skills.
+  Issuing assets, NFTs and many other standard BTB contracts doesn't require programming skills.

   <a href="/content/power-user/#issue" class="button button-secondary">Issuer guides</a>